Create a File System

 Mandatory

-Select a VPC and its subnet.
+Select a VPC and a subnet.

 - VPC: A server cannot access file systems in a different VPC.
 Select the VPC to which the server belongs.